 It is proposed that the exclusion for the acquisition of a primary residence be clarified by also including funding of improvements to the primary residence and by applying the limitations in paragraph 46 relating to the land on which the primary residence is situated to the primary residence.
+In addition, it is clarified that the exclusion applies to funding used to both acquire and improve a primary residence.

-The proposed amendments will come into effect on 1 January 2024 and applies in respect of any amount owed by a trust or company in respect of a loan, advance or credit provided to that trust or that company before, on or after that date.
+The amendments will come into effect on 1 January 2024 and applies in respect of years of assessment commencing on or after that date.